 We understand that going through a divorce can be a difficult time for all involved, and amongst everything that’s going on, deciding what to do with your marital home can be tough.

 A house isn’t just bricks and mortar.
 To many people, their home means so much more; it’s a place where moments have been shared and memories made.
 This, of course, makes it all the more difficult to decide whether one of you should remain in the property or sell the house quickly after divorce.
 With so many factors to consider, it’s important to take your time in this period of change.

 If you do decide to sell your house after a divorce, here are a few things you can do and keep in mind to help ease the process…

 While this might sound obvious, deciding whether to stay in your house or sell isn’t always that straightforward.
 Balancing the technicalities and issues of a divorce and selling a property at the same time is certain to be challenging, but manageable.
 You’ll need to factor in any practicalities, for example, will a sole income cover the cost of the house, do you have children who are settled in at a nearby school and do you work close to the house?

 In the case of an unamicable divorce or the need for a quick change in living arrangements, you may wish to sell your house fast.
-The property market can be slow and unpredictable, so the best option for you to consider is selling your house fast to a property buying company.
+The property market can be slow and unpredictable, so the best option for you to consider is selling your house fast to a fast property buyer

 If you’ve been married and cohabiting for a few years, you’re likely to have accumulated a number of possessions between you.